Model Air raid Shelter-Anderson Shelter-Bombshelter.

 Hint: It may help to use your pegs to hold the pieces in place while they dry.

-Adding some detail to the front of the shelter.
+Stage 7: Adding some detail to the front of the Air raid shelter.

-Once you have assembled the front of your bomb shelter you are now ready to add the finishing touches.
+Once you have finished assembling the front of your bomb shelter you're now ready to add the finishing touches.

-You can either paint it with the effect that you want or like me, you can source an image from the internet and apply it to your finished frame.
+Either paint it with the effect that you want or alternatively source an image from the internet and apply it to your finished frame.

-As you can see in the picture below I chose a grass effect.
+As you can see in the picture below I have chosen a grass effect.
 To do this find the image you require and copy it into MS Paint.
-You may need to scale it down to match the size of your model, as can be seen in my example.
-Once it is scaled down to the correct size go to page setup and set your page to A4, remove all borders, although the printer will add a minimum border, This is OK, check it first in print preview and if you are happy with the image, press print.
+However you may need to scale it down to match the size of your model.
+As can be seen in my example.
+Once its scaled down to the correct size go to page setup and set your page to A4.
+Unless of course you have access to an A3 printer.
+Remove all borders, although the printer will add a minimum border.
+This is OK, but check it first in print preview and if you are happy with the image, press print.

-With this done you can now use them to add some finishing touches to the front of your Anderson shelter.
+Once you have printed off your decorative sheets use them to add some finishing touches to the front of your Anderson shelter.

 You will also see that I have added a corrugated Iron effect to the shelter front.
 This can be done exactly the same as adding the grass effect and is discussed earlier.

-I chose this image as it will add a nice raised 3D effect to the sides of my air raid shelter.
-As shown in the example above, make sure you overlap the front edge.
-To enable you to stick the edge down carefully make several scissor snips along the overlapping edge and glue each piece to the front sloping face.
-The reason for this is so that when you add your sand-bag effect to the front the cut edges of the sandbags will have a grass effect behind them making them look more real as if they are slightly overgrown with grass.
+I chose this image because it will add a raised 3D effect to the sides of my air raid shelter.
+Make sure you overlap the front edge to enable you to stick the edge down.
+As shown in the example above, carefully make several scissor snips along the overlapping edge.
+Then glue each piece to the front sloping face.
+The reason for this is so that when you add your sand-bag effect to the front the cut edges of the sandbags will have a grass effect behind.
+This will make them look more real as if they are slightly overgrown with grass.

 The next thing to do is to create the sandbag effect for the front of the Shelter bank.